-- I. Only use fasteners provided by Sunrise. - 2.
-If fasteners become loose, tighten them as soon as you can. - 3.
-Over- or under-tightened fasteners may fail or cause damage to chair parts. - See Section IX, "Set-Up, Adjustment & Use for proper torque settings.
+- 1. Only use fasteners provided by Sunrise. - 2.
+If fasteners become loose, tighten them as soon as you can. - Over- or under-tightened fasteners may fail or cause damage to chair parts.
+See Section IX, "Set-Up, Adjustment & Use", for proper torque settings. - F. FOOTRESTS

-F FOOTRESTS

-- At the lowest point, footrests should be at least 21/2 inches off the ground.
+- 1. At the lowest point, footrests should be at least 2 1/2 inches (65 mm) off the ground.
 If set too LOW, they may "hang up" on obstacles you can expect to find in normal use.
 This may cause the chair to stop suddenly and tip forward. - 2.
-To avoid a trip or fall when you transfer: - Make sure your feet do not "hang up" or get caught in the space between the footrests. - · Avoid putting weight on the footrests, as the chair may tip forward. - Remove or swing the footrests out of the way, if possible. - 3.
+To avoid a trip or fall when you transfer: - •Make sure your feet do not "hang up" or get caught in the space between the footrests. - •Avoid putting weight on the footrests, as the chair may tip forward. •Remove or swing the footrests out of the way, if possible. - 3.
 Never lift this chair by the footrests.
 Footrests detach and will not bear the weight of this chair.
 Lift this chair only by non-detachable parts of the main frame.